mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 But through the individual experience of the truth you can explain what the truth is.
 So, you can explain.
 And by the explanation of the truth, you can lead the people to be fit to gain the core of human life.
 That’s why explanation is important, even though explanation of the dharma is not real dharma.
 But, it is dharma, because the dharma explained by you leads the people to be fit to gain the truth.

-So, there is nothing to attach to; [not] to Sambhogakaya, to Nirmanakaya, to Dharmakaya Buddha – nothing.
+So, there is nothing to attach to; [not] to Sambhogakaya, [not] to Nirmanakaya, [not] to Dharmakaya Buddha – nothing.
 All you have to do is, at the stage of each moment, when the time comes to teach, just to preach.
 When the time comes to practice, just to practice.
 When the time comes to keep silent, just to keep silent.
 This is a simple practice.

 ##### 39:32